BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 ## WILL

-Many of the heroes of Middle-earth are possessed of a superhuman strength of purpose â€” an iron-hearted resolve that enables them to face down seemingly improbable odds.
+Many of the heroes of Middle-earth are possessed of a superhuman strength of purpose — an iron-hearted resolve that enables them to face down seemingly improbable odds.
 This strength of will allows the most mighty of heroes within Middle-earth to set aside their fears and charge forth to glory.
 Furthermore, in Middle-earth, magic and the power of Wizards and sorcerers are real, although their effects are subtle and unassuming; only a sufficient reserve of Will can enable, and prevent, such powers.

 **Hero** models may expend Will points in three situations:

 #### CAST A MAGICAL POWER

-To cast a Magical Power, a **Hero** expends one or more Will points â€” this is the number of dice the controlling player rolls in their casting attempt.
+To cast a Magical Power, a **Hero** expends one or more Will points — this is the number of dice the controlling player rolls in their casting attempt.
 Note that the player must choose how many Will points they will expend before they roll any dice.
 For more on casting Magical Powers, [see pages 92-101].

 #### RESIST A MAGICAL POWER